 Coriander Leaf, #02-01 CHIJMES, 30 Victoria Street Singapore 187996, p.
 6837 0142

-Now this we like the sound of: Orange Clove offers a lighter ‘cocktail butler’ reception with impeccably plated canapés and the addition of a butler service.
-If it’s a sit-down affair you prefer, Orange Clove does a luxe sit-down, four-course menu that’ll be a treat for your most esteemed guests.
+Now, this we like the sound of this: Orange Clove offers a lighter ‘cocktail butler’ reception with impeccably plated canapés and the addition of a butler service.
+If it’s a sit-down affair you prefer, Orange Clove does a luxe sit-down, a four-course menu that’ll be a treat for your most esteemed guests.